 What makes a good movie?
 Of course, good actors, a good setting, lighting, etc., but ultimately it’s the mood and atmosphere that are created to make us feel comfortable while watching.
 These two factors are influenced by music – sounds, melodies and tones that appeal to our senses.
 Together with first-class visuals and the right musical accompaniment, emotions are triggered in the audience.
 Laughing, crying, scary – film music guides our mood and the atmosphere in the movie theater or in the comfort of our homes.

 But how should this music be used in a movie?
 Factors such as rhythm and tempo are crucial.
 The auditory part must adapt to the plot.
-For example, in a sad, slow-moving plot, calm and slow music is used to emphasize the emotionality.
+For example, calm and slow music is used in a sad, slow-moving plot to emphasize the emotionality.
 Let’s think of “My Heart Will Go On” sung by Celine Dion: a moderate tempo and a steady, gentle rhythm – the perfect prerequisite for shedding a tear or two.

 A fun fact from the world of film music